 Maybe it was part of the deal to award the 2022 event to Italy.
 Maybe it was Darren Clarke's choice as the team captain.
 Maybe it was a democratic vote behind the scenes.
 Maybe the apparel provides exceptional value for money, however unlikely that may be.
 The truth is, nobody knows why the tour came to such a perplexing decision at this moment in time and I wonder if the real reasons will ever come to light in the public domain.

 As for plausible alternatives, Chervò are an established Italian golf brand.
 Galvin Green are already outerwear suppliers for the next two events.
 Hugo Boss were quiet favourites to succeed Glenmuir and, while they aren't quite the cheapest in the game, an entire outfit for golf would cost around a quarter of the Loro Piana equivalent.
-Remember, too, that Hugo Boss is widely regarded as the best in the game and, while £129 top-of-the-range shirt is out of reach for some, it could still be an affordable yearly treat for the average earner. £545 for a Loro Piana polo shirt is simply out of reach for 99.9% of the golfing population - and it would appear the European Tour is equally out of touch.
+Remember, too, that Hugo Boss is widely regarded as the best in the game and, while a £129 top-of-the-range shirt is out of reach for some, it could still be an affordable yearly treat for the average earner. £545 for a Loro Piana polo shirt is simply out of reach for 99.9% of the golfing population - and it would appear the European Tour is equally out of touch.

 Looking across the pond, Ralph Lauren are continuing in their endeavour to sponsor almost every sports team the US have to offer.
-The home favourites will wear the RLX line of golf wear once again and, whilst the garments are in the same price bracket as Hugo Boss, the average golfer could easily afford a £75 polo shirt now at the start of every season.
+The home favourites will wear the RLX line of golf wear once again and, whilst the garments are in the same price bracket as Hugo Boss, the average golfer could easily afford a £75 polo shirt at the beginning of every season.
 Whether they choose to spend that or not, is a different question altogether.